 In the dim blue fluorescent light of the very Grotta Azzurra in Little Italy where Victor Hazan had his first taste of lobster fra diavolo, the dish is as heavy, garlicky and peppery as ever.
 And though it is not for the fastidious diner, it remains a satisfying dish.
 “My father told me my grandfather brought the dish from Naples,” said Connie Davino, an owner.
 “They had different lobsters in Naples, but they had a dish like that.
 We’ve been serving it as long as I can remember.”
 Or longer.
 The restaurant was founded in 1908.

-Regardless of its origins, this is a beloved dish of Italian-Americans and your beloved leader – the inestimable TFD! – will now share my closely-guarded unmatched secret recipe for this magnificent creation!
+Regardless of its origins, Citizens – I will now share my closely-guarded unmatched secret recipe for this magnificent creation!

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.